mirsiadaty/MultiAgent-LangGraph-2506/README.md

 # MultiAgent-ViaLangGraph-2506
 multi agent system MAS via LangGraph and using vendor-supplied LM

+This example uses the "LangGraph" agent framework.
+LangGraph is a low-level orchestration framework for building, managing, and deploying long-running, stateful agents. (https://langchain-ai.github.io/langgraph/)

 This re-implements a LangGraph MAS (multi agent system) with three agents.
-We use OpenAI-supplied LM language model, than a local LM.
-REF: https://github.com/langchain-ai/langgraph/blob/main/docs/docs/tutorials/multi_agent/agent_supervisor.ipynb
+We use OpenAI-supplied LM language model, than a local LM. (https://github.com/langchain-ai/langgraph/blob/main/docs/docs/tutorials/multi_agent/agent_supervisor.ipynb)

 The following shows the overall architecture of this MAS:
 * supervisor agent